atopuzov/presentations/calculate-checksum/slides.md

 #### Drawbacks

 * We iterate twice trough the row
-  * Once to find minimum
+  * Once to find the minimum
-  * and once to find maximum
+  * and once to find the maximum

 * No error handling
   * Does not handle empty rows
-  * or empty spreadsheets
+  * or an empty spreadsheet

 ------------